hans61/gtmine/README.md

 ## use SYS_Sprite6_v3

-To use SYS_Sprite6_v3 it must be added glcc.To use SYS_Sprite6_v3, it must be added glcc.
+To use SYS_Sprite6_v3, it must be added glcc.
 I have added the following code to these two files:

 gigatron-lcc/gigatron/libc/gigatron.s